rafalp/Misago/dev-docs/plugins/hooks/check-unlike-post-permission-hook.md

 # `check_unlike_post_permission_hook`

 This hook wraps a standard Misago function used to check if a user has permission to unlike a post.
-Raises Django’s `PermissionDenied` if they can't.
+Raises Django's `PermissionDenied` if they don't.

 ## Location